CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * After login into SD Desktop, the user can start a pre-built computing environment (Linux OS), on-demand; available options offer the capability of doing simple statistical analysis to machine learning and work with any data: text files, images, audio files, video, and genetic data.
 Further customization is possible by writing to servicedesk@csc.fi (subject: Sensitive data);

-* Virtual Desktops are not connected to the internet: the only way to import and export data is SD Connect service;
+* Virtual desktops are not connected to the internet: the only way to import and export data is SD Connect service;

 **Limitations**: